andrade16/chit-chat-api/README.md

 ## Functionality for Events

 The API handles a few events from the client.
 They are:
-- An initial connection
+- Client connections
+- Client disconnections
-- Messages being sent from users
+- Messages being sent from a client with broadcasting to other client connections
-- Clients disconnection from the API
+- Typing feedback from a client to broadcast to other client connections

 ## Resources